Shiku-Kaito/Learning-from-Majority-Label-A-Novel-Problem-in-Multi-class-Multiple-Instance-Learning/README.md

 ```

 # Citation
-If you find this repository helpful, please consider citing:
+If you find this repository helpful, please consider citing://
 (I am currently displaying the arXiv BibTeX entry, but I will replace it with the official citation from the Pattern Recognition journal once it becomes available.)
 ```
 @article{kaito2025learning,